-MUSIC, THEATER & ARTS CLUB - Recreational
+MUSIC, THEATER, AND ARTS CLUB - Recreational

-The main purpose of the Music, Theater, and arts Club is to promote courses in music, theater, literature, and arts that are being offered at our college campus.
-In order to maintain a wide variety of courses for students to choose from, students must participate and join theses courses to keep them open and available.
+The main purpose of the Music, Theater, and Arts Club is to promote courses in music, theater, literature, and arts that are being offered at the College.
+In order to maintain a wide variety of courses for students to choose from, students must participate and join these courses to keep them open and available.
 Along with promotion of campus courses, the club is also involved in media.
-We also co-sponsor and hold informative discussions/debates in which students and community members can come together and become aware of what's going on around the island.
+It also co-sponsors and holds informative discussions/debates in which students and community members can come together and become aware of what's going on around the island.
 This club allows students to bring their ideas together and manifest them into being.
 The MTA gives students a voice and a means of expressing themselves artistically, musically, and vocally.